 Perhaps you really do have that vacation time but are afraid to use it because your boss is not supportive or you have other reasons?
 There are ways to tackle this and get the benefits of taking vacation time.

 No Money to Travel?

 I feel you on the lack of money.
 I have been that broke college student.
 I have been that person working three jobs so I can have a little fun.
 I have spent over a year on multiple occasions prioritizing my extra funds into my savings account for a trip.

 I wish I had a dollar for all of the days I’ve spent saving for travel money.
 That right there could probably pay for a vacation.

 Don’t be thinking all of my travel is first class.
 I wish.
 That would be nice all of the time, yes, but going budget is better than not going at all, right?

 I also provide itineraries with the budget solo traveler in mind, like Innsbruck in a day on a budget and 2 days in Salzburg on a budget, just to name a couple.
 Plus, I try to throw in budget tips in all of my itineraries and guides.
 Feel better knowing you can afford to travel?

 Afraid to Travel Solo?

-If you’re still not convinced, my global Travel Guides and blogs offer solo / female solo travel tips, advice, itineraries, and more.
+If you’re still not convinced, my global travel guides and blog posts offer safety tips, eco-travel tips, general travel tips, advice, itineraries, and more.
 I’m here to help.